-Basically comparing the width and height of a screen.
-The most common aspect ratios that you’ll see are standard definition monitors, which have an aspect ratio of 4:3 (Fullscreen) where as newer monitors use a wider aspect ratio of 16:9 (Widescreen).
+Basically, comparing the width and height of a screen.
+The most common aspect ratios that you’ll see are standard definition monitors, which have an aspect ratio of 4:3 (Fullscreen) whereas newer monitors use a wider aspect ratio of 16:9 (Widescreen).

-Refresh rates mean that the monitor shows a certain amount of images per second.
+Refresh rates mean that the monitor shows a certain number of images per second.
 For example, if it has a refresh rate of 120Hz it means that it is showing 120 images per second resulting in a smoother image to the eye.

 If the refresh rate is too low, let’s say below 60hz (which is standard), it would look as if it is flickering.